giaaaacomo/APi-reg/README.md

 ___
 1. [Elastic Stack Alignment](https://imagej.net/plugins/elastic-alignment-and-montage)
    >*results:* failure
-   >*elapsed time:* 12h (MSI)
+   >*elapsed time:* ~12h (MSI)

    Subdivides the images into meshes of triangles; tries to connect the vertices simulating a spring-like deformation, then tries to match the content of the triangles and the vertices.
-   Despite a lot of customizability, after 12 hours of processing the output that ESA gave us was a stack of 202 black images
+   Despite a lot of customizability, after 12 hours of processing the output that ESA gave us was a stack of 202 black images.

 3. [Descriptor-based series registration]
    >*results:* failure
    >*elapsed time:*

-5. [Rigid Registration]
-   >*results:* failure
-   >*elapsed time:*

 7. [Linear Stack Alignment with SIFT](https://imagej.net/plugins/linear-stack-alignment-with-sift)
    >*results:* failure
-   >*elapsed time:* 15min (MSI)
+   >*elapsed time:* ~15min (MSI)

    The plugin basically searches for SIFT features and tries to match them between images.
    It is actually able to match similar images, but struggles with more articulated ones.
-   Tried with both affinity and similarity algorithms, the latter gave the best results.
+   Tried with both affinity and similarity algorithms, the former gave better results, but was not able to keep a consistent position of the picture.

 9. [Linear Stack Alignment with SIFT/Multichannel](https://imagej.net/plugins/linear-stack-alignment-with-sift)
     >*results:* mixed
-    >*elapsed time:*
+    >*elapsed time:* ~25min (MSI)

+    This is an advanced version of Linear Stack Alignment with SIFT, that is able to match the alignment to the desired channel.
+   The results are mixed: worse than the basic LSA, but surprisingly good with another set of images.
+   It requires the PTBIOP update from the update manager.

 11. [Register Virtual Stack Slices](https://imagej.net/plugins/register-virtual-stack-slices)
     >*results:* failure
-    >*elapsed time:*
+    >*elapsed time:*  ~20min

+    Seemed promising, but keeps reporting errors that abort the operation early.
+Looking online for solutions it seems that encountering a picture without recognizable features will stop the registration, making this tool ultra-sensible to image variations.

 13. [TurboReg](https://bigwww.epfl.ch/thevenaz/turboreg/)
     >~~*results:*~~
     >~~*elapsed time:*~~
-    Used MultiStackReg instead, that is and advanced version of this.
+    Used MultiStackReg instead, that is an advanced version of this.

 15. [MultiStackReg](https://github.com/miura/MultiStackRegistration)
     >*results:* failure